emilwall/exjobb/README.md

 This repository contains the report and appendix of my Master's thesis.
-If you have a question about my work or any other reason to contact me, please feel free to do so at erif89 at gmail.com or emil.wall at valtech.se.
+If you have a question about my work or any other reason to contact me, please feel free to do so by posting an issue in this repository.

-The report can be downloaded from [HERE](Rationales and Approaches for Automated Testing of JavaScript and Standard ML.pdf).
+The report can be downloaded from [HERE](Rationales%20and%20Approaches%20for%20Automated%20Testing%20of%20JavaScript%20and%20Standard%20ML.pdf).
 You'll find the appendix [here](Appendix.pdf).

 Abstract
 --------